 What environment do you want to contribute to?
 I had the pleasure of attending a Big Brothers Big Sisters fundraising event.
 This international charity works with young people by providing voluntary mentors.
 During the event, one of the speakers explained the various roles someone can play to contribute to youth.
 She suggested you could be a donor, sit on the board, be a big brother or sister, or participate in fundraising.
 Each position is distinctive, and you will want to consider where you are most motivated, what you enjoy, and where to utilize your strengths best.

 Part of the Explore your Why – 9 part series

-If you like to brainstorm ideas, you may choose to be on a board to have a voice in the direction of the organisation.
+If you like to brainstorm ideas, you may choose to be on a board to have a voice in the direction of the organization.
 You may prefer to work solo and find yourself drawn to fundraising where you can get things done on your terms.
 Or you may like to get involved at the grassroots where you experience your impact firsthand.
-In this case, providing mentorship to youth could be most fulfilling.
+In this case, providing mentorship to youth could be the most fulfilling.

 Your purpose may connect you with a cause, or initiative, but you may not know how to serve it.
 There are many roles available, be it at your child’s school, on their sporting teams, to a charity, or at the boardroom table.
-Assess which environment brings out the best in you and which organisation’s vision you believe in, this combination will catapult your impact.
+Assess which environment brings out the best in you and which organization’s vision you believe in, this combination will catapult your impact.

 The environment best for you could be taking the lead and closing a social gap.
 Lydia Muso, the oldest child of seven, was drawn into taking care of others.
 She followed her strength thread and enjoyment for care to become a nurse in Sudan, where she was exposed to so many neglected children.
 Returning home to Lesotho, she found there were no social programs available for vulnerable children.